-In addition to the foregoing, the NEOs would also be eligible to participate in the Company's welfare employee health programs for the severance period (three years for the CEO) and (two years for the other NEOs) and the Company will pay the premium for the first eighteen months.
-The Company would also provide each NEO up to \$25,000 of outplacement services.
+In addition to the foregoing, the NEOs would be eligible to receive welfare employee health benefits for the severance period (three years for the CEO) and (two years for the other NEOs).
+Specifically, the Company will pay the COBRA premium for the first eighteen months and any remaining coverage would be on a reimbursement basis for coverage elected outside of the Company.
+The Company would also provide each NEO with up to \$25,000 of outplacement services.

 Under the 2013 Stock Plan, outstanding unvested stock options and RSUs will not immediately vest and become exercisable or payable, as applicable, following a change in control if an alternate award is provided by the acquiring company.
-Such awards will immediately vest and become exercisable or payable, as applicable, if an alternate awards is not provided.
+Such awards will immediately vest and become exercisable or payable, as applicable, if an alternate award is not provided.
 PSUs will be deemed to have earned a pro-rata award based on the target award opportunity and total number of months worked in the applicable performance period.